After a porn relapse, self-talk can become harsh very quickly.

 - Holding yourself accountable without holding yourself hostage

-The key distinction is between accountability and cruelty.
-Accountability says: “That happened.
+A useful way to separate accountability from cruelty is to look at the next action each one produces.
+Accountability says: "That happened.
 I want to understand why.
-I will take a different action.”
-Cruelty says: “That happened.
+I will take a different action."
+Cruelty says: "That happened.
 I am worthless.
-I deserve to suffer.”
-One leads somewhere.
-The other is a loop.
+I deserve to suffer."
+Only one of those statements gives you a path back to recovery.

 See the relapse clearly, without exaggeration or avoidance.
 "I watched porn last night after a stressful day.
 I feel disappointed and frustrated."

-Not: “I completely destroyed everything and I’m the worst person alive.”
-Not: “It wasn’t a big deal, everyone does it.”
+Avoid both extremes: "I completely destroyed everything and I'm the worst person alive" and "It wasn't a big deal, everyone does it."

 Just the facts plus the feelings, held at a level of intensity that matches reality.

-Remind yourself that struggling with this is not unique to you.
+Remind yourself that struggling with this is common.
 Millions of people are working through the same pattern.
-Relapse in behavioral change is the norm, not the exception.
-You are not uniquely broken; you are experiencing something deeply human.
+Relapse is a common part of behavior change, including for people who are serious about recovery.

 Speak to yourself the way you would speak to a close friend who came to you after a relapse.
 You would not call them pathetic.
 You would not tell them to give up.
-You would say something like:
+A fair response might sound like this:

 "That's rough.
 I know you're disappointed.
 But you have been making real changes, and one night doesn't undo that.
 What do you want to do next?"

-Within 24 hours of the relapse, write down what happened, factually, without editorial.
+Within 24 hours of the relapse, write down what happened, factually, without commentary.
 Time, place, emotional state, trigger, behavior, duration.
-This is not a journal entry about your feelings (though that helps too; see the post-relapse journal framework).
-It is a report.
-Treat it as data.
+Treat this as a brief report, with room for feelings afterward if that helps; see the post-relapse journal framework.
+Use it as data.

 This exercise works because it forces you to engage your rational brain.
 Shame lives in abstraction: "I'm terrible."
 Data lives in specifics: "I relapsed at 11:30 PM after a fight with my partner, using my phone in the bedroom."
 Specifics are actionable.
 Abstractions are not.